Skip to content

 FieldTypeDescriptionExample

-resultSTRINGHuman-readable summary listing the tables found in the specified schema.Tables in schema 'public' (3 tables): - users - orders - products
+textSTRINGHuman-readable summary of the tables found in the specified schema.Tables in Schema: public - users - orders - products

 Important Notes